inbitcoin/ctxbuilder/README.md

   - `address`          String, address to send the assets to.
 - `flags`              Object, consists of:
   - `injectPreviousOutput` Boolean, if true each input script will be its previous output script (default=false).
-  - `splitChange`      Boolean, split colored change and finance (BTC) change into 2 different outputs (default=false).
-- `torrentHash`        String, hex string of length 40 (result of metadata's torrent SHA1).
-- `sha2`               String, hex string of length 64 (result of metadata SHA2).

 On success, returns JSON which consists of:

 - `txHex`                String, the result **unsigned** transaction hex.
 - `assetId`              String, asset ID of the newly created asset.
-- `multisigOutputs`      Number[], Array of indexes of the transaction multisig outputs.
 - `coloredOutputIndexes` Number[], Array of indexes of the transaction colored outputs (carrying assets).
 - `receivingAddresses`   String[], Array of addresses which receive the assets.